vickidecastro/racial-disparities-education-US/README.md

 ## Data Metrics
 - Academic performance by race:
-  - Average test scores: They are influenced by opportunities to learn at home, in neighborhoods, in child-care, preschool, and after-school programs, from peers and friends, and at school.
+  - Average test scores: Average test scores are influenced by opportunities to learn at home, in the neighborhood, during child-care, at preschool and after-school programs, from classmates and friends, and at -most obviously- school.
     - SAT and AP test scores
-  - Trends in test scores: Tracking average test scores over time shows growth or decline in educational opportunity.
-These trends reflect shifts in school quality as well as changes in family and community characteristics.
-  - Chronic Absenteeism: students who are chronically absent—meaning they miss at least 15 days of school in a year.
-Chronic affects student achievement, as well as student attitude and behavior at school.
+  - Chronic Absenteeism: Students who are chronically absent means that they miss at least 15 days of school in a year.
+Chronic absences affects student achievement, as well as student attitude and behavior at school.
 An increase in absences increases the risk of dropping out of school.
   - High-school graduation rates by race: a less specific yet helpful indicator of general educational performance outcome of students by race
 - Population distribution across race in the four states: a basic description of racial divergence in the states, might differ in terms of their impacts on racial disparities